Digital Sourcing Fair Criteria Policy

-The policy applies to Non-Corporate Commonwealth Entities (NCCEs), as defined by the Public Governance, Performance and Accountability Act 2013.
+The policy applies to Non-Corporate Commonwealth Entities, as defined by the Public Governance, Performance and Accountability Act 2013.
 Corporate Commonwealth Entities may apply the policy.

-The Fair Criteria Checklist must be completed for each procurement of digital products or services with a whole-of-life cost in excess of $80,000.
-The procurement threshold is $80,000 (GST Inclusive) at Division 9.7a of the Commonwealth Procurement Rules.
+Under the policy, the Fair Criteria Checklist (the checklist) must be completed for each procurement of digital products and/or services with a whole-of-life cost of $80,000 or greater (GST inclusive).
+The procurement threshold is $80,000 (GST Inclusive) at Paragraph 9.7a of the Commonwealth Procurement Rules.
 If the threshold is changed, this policy will automatically apply the new threshold.

-- buying from a mandatory category of a digital whole-of-government certified panel (a list of categories and panels is available on our website)
+- When buying from a mandatory category of a Digital Mandatory whole-of-Government panel

-- procurements are subject to paragraph 2.6 of the Commonwealth Procurement Rules
+- To procurements that are subject to Paragraph 2.6 of the Commonwealth Procurement Rules

 The Australian Government agreed to the ICT Procurement Taskforce recommendation for ‘adopting a framework for ICT procurement that includes ICT procurement policy principles to guide decision-making’.